n3s-online/goodwatch-content-generator/docs/video_specs.md

 ### Scene Selection Logic

-1. Always use "Overall" category for Scene 2
+1. Scene 1: Hook with source content
-2. For Scenes 3-5, select the top 3 DNA categories (excluding "Overall")
+2. Scenes 2-4: Top 3 DNA categories (excluding "Overall"), ordered by relevance/prominence
-3. Categories should be ordered by relevance/prominence on the GoodWatch page
+3. Scene 5: "Overall" category (moved to end for broader appeal)
+4. Scene 6: Closing with all recommendations
-4. If fewer than 3 additional categories exist, reduce total video length accordingly
+5. If fewer than 3 additional categories exist, reduce total video length accordingly
-5. Do not re-use any movies or shows between scenes, if its been used in a previous scene then choose the next movie/show
+6. Do not re-use any movies or shows between scenes, if its been used in a previous scene then choose the next movie/show

 ---